 While the keynote speakers and breakout sessions are top notch, and even after all these years I still come away having learned a lot, the chance to network with others in the Jewish camping world is the conference’s greatest value.
 Plus, spending time with the rest of our delegation helps us improve our internal relationships.

 By showing up year after year and spending the effort to reach out beyond our own inner circles and old friends, we have, over the years, had the opportunity to meet significant movers and shakers in the Jewish community and others who are just interesting people.
 Over the years, those contacts have proven invaluable to our camp, not just in knowledge gained and relationships formed, but in the opportunity to win grants and loans and participate in national programs that we might have missed out on had we not been there.
 As attributed to Woody Allen, “80% of success is just showing up.”

 As long as JCamp 180 keeps holding its annual conference we will continue “showing up.”
-We hope to bring at least eight people to JCamp180 in 2019.
+We expect to bring 10 people to the JCamp 180 conference in 2019.
 It is a significant investment of our time and funds but it’s worth every hour and every dollar invested.
 (Oh, by the way, it’s also a lot of fun!)
 I look forward to seeing old friends, learning a lot and meeting some of the new and interesting people who will be making the trek to Western Massachusetts this fall.